What is an oligarch, really?

 Others, however, view the definition more broadly.
 “I don’t know why they are not calling them oligarchs,” said Brooke Harrington, a professor of sociology at Dartmouth College.
 She added that there are oligarchs in many countries, including the United States.

-The question came up during the 2018 criminal trial of former Trump campaign chairman Paul Manafort, who was eventually convicted of tax and bank fraud.
+The question came up during the 2018 criminal trial of Donald Trump’s former campaign chairman Paul Manafort, who was eventually convicted of tax and bank fraud.
 During the proceedings, Judge T.S.
 Ellis instructed lawyers on both sides to stop using the word “oligarch” to refer to Manafort’s patrons in Ukraine.

 He said that U.S. political donors “Mr. Soros” and “Mr. Koch” would also be oligarchs if the same standard was applied.